Deeplite raises $6M seed to deploy ML on edge with fewer compute resources – TechCrunch

 One of the issues with deploying a machine learning application is that it tends to be expensive and highly compute intensive.
 Deeplite, a startup based in Montreal, wants to change that by providing a way to reduce the overall size of the model, allowing it to run on hardware with far fewer resources.

 Today, the company announced a $6 million seed investment.
-Boston-based venture capital firm PJC led the round with help from Innospark Ventures, Differential Ventures and Smart Global Holdings.
+Boston-based venture capital firm PJC led the round, with help from Innospark Ventures, Differential Ventures and Smart Global Holdings.
 Somel Investments, BDC Capital and Desjardins Capital also participated.

-Nick Romano, CEO and co-founder at Deeplite, says that the company aims to take complex deep neural networks that require a lot of compute power to run, tend to use up a lot of memory, and can consume batteries at a rapid pace, and help them run more efficiently with fewer resources.
+Nick Romano, CEO and co-founder at Deeplite, says the company aims to take complex deep neural networks that require a lot of compute power to run, tend to use up a lot of memory and can consume batteries at a rapid pace, and help them run more efficiently with fewer resources.

 “Our platform can be used to transform those models into a new form factor to be able to deploy it into constrained hardware at the edge,” Romano explained.
 Those devices could be as small as a cell phone, a drone or even a Raspberry Pi, meaning that developers could deploy AI in ways that just wouldn’t be possible in most cases right now.